Derrick Ross: Dallas Vigilantes

 Ross kicked off his AFL career with a one-year contract for the Dallas Vigilantes.

 Philadelphia Soul

 In 2012, Ross and quarterback Dan Raudabaugh were brought to the Soul, with Ross being signed to a three-year deal.
-Following the 2013 season, Ross was named 1st Team All-Arena for the third consecutive season. also in the same year Ross broke the AFL's leagues all-time rushing record,a record previously held by Bo Kelly, During the Soul's June 7, 2014, game, Ross passed Barry Wagner as the AFL's all-time leader in rushing touchdowns.
+Following the 2013 season, Ross was named first-team All-Arena for the third consecutive season.
+Also in the same year Ross broke the AFL's leagues all-time rushing record, a record previously held by Bo Kelly.
+During the Soul's June 7, 2014, game, Ross passed Barry Wagner as the AFL's all-time leader in rushing touchdowns.

 Los Angeles KISS

 On February 20, 2015, Ross was traded to the Los Angeles KISS in exchange for Beau Bell.

 Las Vegas Outlaws

 On March 11, 2015, Ross was traded to the Las Vegas Outlaws, along with Lacoltan Bester, for Donovan Morgan.

 Jacksonville Sharks

-On March 15, 2015, Ross was traded to the Jacksonville Sharks in exchange for Undra Hendrix, Jomo Wilson and Nyere Aumaitre.
+On March 15, 2015, before the start of the 2015 AFL season, Ross was traded to the Jacksonville Sharks in exchange for Undra Hendrix, Jomo Wilson and Nyere Aumaitre.
 Ross was assigned to the Sharks on October 22, 2015, on a 2-year contract.
+The Sharks moved to the National Arena League (NAL) in 2017.